Newsweek Now Decides Climate Change is Real

 "in a dreadful circularity, global warming, helped along by the burning of fossil fuels, is causing the Arctic's ice sheet to recede -- making any oil and gas there easier to access.

-"How much truth is there to the dire warnings of melting polar ice caps"?, asks the German newspaper Spiegel, in the beginning of it's report about The French Oil Company Total, which is sponsoring an explorer to the artic.
-The explorers' stated purpose is to "measure the arctic melt" (and perhaps to send back pristine images for public relations efforts).
+Spiegel, the German newspaper, wrote, "How much truth is there to the dire warnings of melting polar ice caps"?, asks the German newspaper Spiegel, in an article on the French Oil Company Total, a sponsoring explorer to the artic.
+The French company's stated purpose is to "measure the arctic melt" (and perhaps to send back pristine images for public relations efforts).
 Total is also working with Gazprom on Russian gas reserves in the arctic.
 Canada, Denmark, Norway, Russia and the United States currently claim parts of the North Pole.

 The Heritage Foundation noted that "a quarter of the world's oil", may be under the caps, and "if the ice caps melt and shrink", the newly available resources will fuel foreign "tension".